Christine G. Mooney

-Christine Gower Mooney is the Director of the Duane Morris LLP Legal Writing Program at Villanova University School of Law, where she has taught since 1999.
-In addition to exercising operational control over the first year writing program, Professor Mooney teaches Legal Analysis, Writing and Oral Advocacy I and II, and has previously taught a Mediation Practicum and Legal Analysis & Writing for Undergraduates.
-In summer 2009, she also taught Legal Writing and Logic for Lawyers in Villanova’s PLUS program.
-In addition to her teaching and administrative responsibilities, Professor Mooney provides training and consulting services in legal writing and regularly presents at regional and national conferences as well as continuing legal education programs.
-Her scholarly interests focus on legal research and writing, professional skills training, and legal education reform.
+Christine Mooney has taught at Villanova University Charles Widger School of Law since 1999 and currently serves as Director of Professional Skills.
+Professor Mooney teaches Negotiation and Mediation Advocacy, Trial Advocacy, Interviewing and Counseling and Civil Pretrial.
+She has also taught Legal Analysis, Writing and Oral Advocacy I, II, and III, a Mediation Practicum and Legal Analysis & Writing for undergraduates.
+In addition to her teaching and administrative responsibilities, Professor Mooney provides training and consulting services in Negotiation skills as well as legal writing and has presented numerous times at regional and national conferences as well as continuing legal education programs.
+Her scholarly interests focus on negotiation, trial advocacy, legal research and writing, professional skills training and legal education reform.

 Volunteer Mediator, EEOC, Philadephia, Pennsylvania.
 December 2006 - May 2007